 It calls for "all those who believe in the value of the arts for health and wellbeing to speak up.
 We will work with all who believe, as we do, that the arts offer an essential opportunity for the improvement of health and wellbeing."

-That's a rallying cry to all arts and health and wellbeing practitioners for sure!
+That's a call out to all arts and health and wellbeing practitioners for sure!